thilinarmtb/NekBench/README.md

 Under each test directory, there will be a separate directory for each value in the `lelt` list.
 Similarly, under each of these `lelt` direcotries, there will be a separate directory for each `lx1` value (Currently, `ly1`, and `lz1` list values are ignored) and the case specified in the script will be copied inside of this directory.
 Finally, when the benchmarks are run, for a scaling test, each of these low level cases are run for all the values in the `np` list.

+When the `go.sh` script is run, `makenek` file for the given machine is looked inside `makeneks` directory and the job submission script is looked inside `jobscripts` direcotry.
+For example, if you specified `-m "linux"`, `makeneks/makenek.linux` is used for building the given case and `jobscripts/submit.linux` is used for running ( or submitting, if the machine uses job submission system) the case.

 ### Important notes